keatonnguyen/Hovercraft-Project/README.md

 - Sends real-time distance and turning status to a serial monitor over UART.
 - Includes a basic **yaw control** system to ensure smooth and controlled turns, updating orientation during movement.

-### `hovercraft.rblx`
-A RBLX model that:
-- Visualises the physical components of the hovercraft.
-- Follows precise measurements taken during construction of the hovercraft.

-### `tests.ino`
-An Arduino sketch that:
-- Interfaces with all critical components of the hovercraft.
-- Runs tests on each component and facilitates debugging & troubleshooting.

 #### Key Functions:
 - `MPU6050_init()`: Initializes the MPU6050 sensor.
 - `MPU6050_read_gyro_z()`: Reads the gyroscope data to detect rotation.